mcbearfish/Mini-3D-Window-Viewer/README.md

 To minimize costs on JLCPCB I tried to identify basic parts in the JLCPCB library.
 Not all parts selected were in that and drove up the cost (~$3 per part not in the basic library).
 In the future I will place more emphasis on this to lower my costs.<br />

-Major Credit to Phil's Lab PCB Design video: https://www.youtube.com/watch?v=aVUqaB0IMh4.
+Major credit to Phil's Lab PCB Design video: https://www.youtube.com/watch?v=aVUqaB0IMh4.
 This was a great refresher on circuit board design and I highly recommend his channel.<br />

 #### Soldering and Assembly
 When ordering the board I decided that to save on costs to I would hand solder some of the components.
 This involved things the STM32 chip, USB-C connector, asynchronous buck converter, buttons, and pins.
 I felt this was a great skill refresher.
 I took it slow and steady.
 I started with easier items like the pins and buttons to get back into the flow of things.
 The picture below is from right before I went to solder the STM chip.<br />